c-sanders/BoostAndQtThreads/README.md

 		@echo "top_srcdir           = ${top_srcdir}"
 		@echo "builddir             = ${builddir}"

 The .hpp.moc suffix rule.
 -------------------------

-The Makefile rule which is capable of building Qt moc files, is implemented as a suffix rule, and can be found in the section of the Makefile which is titled
+One way to implement a Makefile rule which is capable of building Qt moc files, is to implement it as a suffix rule.
+An example of such a suffix rule can be found in the section of the Makefile which is titled "Suffix rules".
-"Suffix rules".

 	.hpp.moc :